 Primary PE & Sport Premium

-From September 2017 schools will receive double the amount of Sport Premium funding than previous years.
-The main changes are:
+From September 2019 schools will receive the same amount of funding as last year.

-- Schools with 16 or fewer eligible pupils receive £1000 per pupils
+- Schools with 16 or fewer eligible pupils receive £1000 per pupil

 - Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil